SubinJung-CS/Four-Tile-Classification/README.md

 To improve model's performance, preprocessing - such as normalisation, scaling, one-hot encoding and data augmentaion -, and hyper-parameter tuning and early-stopping methods are conducted.
 Additionally, assessment is implemented by the accuracy & loss graph and confusion matrix.

-The details can be found in the report uploaded on the repository.
+The details can be found in the report uploaded in the repository.